Multicultural Lesson Plans and Resources

 An elementary lesson plan exploring how aspects of Native American and American folk music are alike and different.

-A lesson plan for the elementary grades.
+A lesson plan for grades 9-12 from Edsitement.

 Musical Harlem